One-Nub/unofficial-bloxlink-guides/src/content/docs/server_management/nickname_templates.md

 - All templates require the curly-brackets `{}` around them to work!
 - These templates can also be used in places like the join/leave messages, and the verification channel message.
+- Nicknames do not have to be only templates!
+For example, `Cool Guy | {roblox-name}` is valid.
   :::

 ## Roblox User Templates